 Find a transcript of the video below.

 Selling on Amazon is not really something that you can just "dip your toe into", and expect to start seeing results from.
-There are over 400 million product listings on Amazon, these days, and just uploading your products to to the catalog is not going to guarantee that anyone can even find your products.
+Amazon sells more than 3 billion products across 11 marketplaces and Amazon U.S. has the highest number of products, with over a 606 million product count.
+Hence, just uploading your products to the catalog is not going to guarantee that anyone can even find your products.
 So it's worthwhile considering whether your company has the time, resources, and money to invest in really giving Amazon a good shot - otherwise it's just not going to be worth it.

 The first thing to really get a clue into is pricing of your products and how that is going to relate back to profitability at the SKU level, once your products are available on Amazon.
 There is a variable component to selling on Amazon, and then there are going to be fixed fees associated with using Amazon's fulfillment network, known as FBA.